 I am the registered owner of a garden flat in Westbury, conveyancing having been completed half a dozen years ago.
 Can you let me have an estimated range of the fair premium for a lease extension?
 Equivalent flats in Westbury with an extended lease are worth £181,000.
 The ground rent is £55 invoiced every year.
 The lease expires on 21st October 2070

 With only 51 years remaining on your lease we estimate the price of your lease extension to be between £30,400 and £35,200 as well as costs.

-The figure above a general guide to costs for renewing a lease, but we are not able to provide the actual costs without more comprehensive investigations.
-Do not use this information in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
-Please do not move forward placing reliance on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you a more accurate figure in the absence of detailed investigations.
+Do not use this information in tribunal or court proceedings.
+There are no doubt other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not take any other action placing reliance on this information before getting professional advice.